CoursesIntegrated Visual Editing with Next.jsUnderstanding Visual Editing

 • Configure the Presentation plugin to browse and edit the application within Sanity Studio.

-• Add document locations so content creators can move quickly between the Structure and Presentation tools.
+• In the Studio, configure document "locations" so content creators can move quickly between the Structure and Presentation tools.

 • Switch data fetching to React Loader for enhanced Visual Editing with faster previews.